 Prediabetes is diagnosed when the blood sugar is too high, but not high enough to be type 2 diabetes.
 Gestational diabetes is prevalent in pregnant women.
 The pregnancy changes their bodies to where their insulin is lowered.
 This type of diabetes usually goes away after birth.

-How Does It Affect My Mouth?
+How Does It Affect My Oral Health?